 - 1/2 c. sugar (more to taste depending on what kind of apples you use)

 Wash your apples well and cut them into quarters.
-Use a large, deep stockpot and cover them with water, with least two inches of water above the apples.
+Use a large, deep stockpot and cover them with water.
+For this apple cider recipe, you will want at least two inches of water above the apples.

 Apple Cider Process

 Add one tablespoon of ground cinnamon, a pinch of salt, and half a cup of sugar.
 You may want to add more sugar later but start with half a cup.
 (Depending on the variety of apples you’re using, you may not need as much sweetener.)

 Bring the apple mixture to a boil and cook, uncovered, for about 45 minutes.
 After 45 minutes, turn it down to a simmer, cover, and cook for another 2 hours.

 Stir the apple cider occasionally and taste it to see if you need to add more sugar.
 After 2 hours, remove it from the heat and allow the mixture to cool off before going forward.

 Carefully pour the mixture through a strainer to remove the chunks of apple.
 Now use a cheesecloth to strain it one more time to remove the remaining apple pieces.
 Straining the cider is important so that you don’t have chunks in your apple cider.

 Congratulations!
 You’ve made your own homemade apple cider recipe!
 How does it taste?
 What kind of apples did you use for the apple cider?

 If you’re planning on keeping the cider for a few days, pour it into a glass container and store it in the fridge.
 It will keep in the fridge for up to 2 days.
 If you’re going to serve it warm, return it to the stove to heat it up again.